Best Apochromatic Refractor Telescopes for Astrophotography

 It is best to use a dedicated astronomy camera with an apochromatic refractor.

-The ZWO ASI1600MM Pro is our top recommendation for deep sky imaging – see the Best CCD and CMOS Cameras for Astrophotography for more on this.
+See the Best CCD and CMOS Cameras for Astrophotography for more on this.

 Sky-Watcher Evostar vs Esprit vs Evolux: What’s the difference?